Beetle Bailey, Still Going Strong

 After editors complained, the strip was edited to read “Across the street from the junkyard.”

 Ironically, censorship tends to boost readership, so Beetle tended to get a bump up when strips were refused.

 Success on Many Fronts

 The first African-American character to appear did not do so until 1970 when Lt.
-Jackson Flap entered saying “How come there’s no blacks in this honky outfit?
-Three southern papers refused to run strips wit Lt.
-Flap; The Stars and Stripes initially dropped those strips, too (wow–1970), but they soon reinstated it.
+Jackson Flap entered saying “How come there’s no blacks in this honky outfit?”
+Three southern papers refused to run strips with Lt.
+Flap.
+The Stars and Stripes initially dropped those strips, too (think about it–1970), but they soon reinstated it.